MJoergen/touchdown_db/README.md

 * For a given board position, determine the corresponding index.

 So how should this index be constructed?
 Some possible approaches are:
-1. There are sixteen squares (either occupied or not) for the first playe "X", and there are correspondingly sixteen squares (either occupied or not) for the second player "O".
+1. There are sixteen squares (either occupied or not) for the first player "X", and there are (the same) sixteen squares (either occupied or not) for the second player "O".
 Therefore, the board can be represented using two 16-bit values.
 The total number of values is 2^32.
 The conversion between board position and index is trivial.